MicrosoftDocs/quantum-docs/articles/concepts-targets-in-azure-quantum.md

 ## Next steps

-You can find a complete list of the Azure Quantum targets in the artilce [List of targets of Azure Quantum](xref:microsoft.quantum.reference.targets-list)
+You can find a complete list of the Azure Quantum targets in the artilce [List of targets of Azure Quantum](xref:microsoft.quantum.reference.targets-list).